kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This is OPTIONAL and the application can determine broadcast paths out-of-band.

 The subscriber MUST start the stream with a ANNOUNCE_INTEREST message.
+The publisher MAY reply with an error code if the prefix is too expansive.
-The publisher MAY reply with any number of ANNOUNCE message to indicate when a broadcast has started or stopped.
+Otherwise, the publisher SHOULD reply with an ANNOUNCE message to indicate when a broadcast has started or stopped.
 Both sides may close/reset the stream at any point.

-The publisher SHOULD send an ANNOUNCE message for each broadcast path that matches the prefix.
+Prefix matching is done on a part-by-part basis.
+For example, a prefix of `["meeting"]` would match `["meeting", "1234"]` but not `["meeting-1234"]`.
+The application is responsible for the encoding of the prefix, taking case to avoid any ambiguity such as multiple ways to encode the same value.

 There MAY be multiple Announce Streams, potentially containing overlapping prefixes, that get their own copy of each ANNOUNCE.
-The publisher MAY choose to not ANNOUNCE matching streams, such as when they are private or the prefix is too expansive.
-The publisher SHOULD close the stream with an error code when this happens.

-When a broadcast has ended, the publisher sends an ANNOUNCE message with an identical name.
-This will toggle the availability of the broadcast and avoids the need for a dedicated UNANNOUNCE message.

 ### Subscribe
 A subscriber can open a Subscribe Stream to request a named track within a broadcast.